KIMB0/LSD_RAD2017/Documents/assignment8.md

 ## Threat modeling

+This is used for identifying threats and our vulnerabilities and what assets they can compromise.
-My modeling our threats, we are trying to identify different security factors surrounding our project.
+By modeling our threats, we are trying to identify different security factors surrounding our project.
 Mainly where we could be vulnerable, and who would potentially exploit that.
+The key is to get an overview so we know where we should apply the most effort to keep the system secure.
+The basic terminology:
+-

 [Click here](https://github.com/KIMB0/LSD_frontend/blob/master/Documents/Threat%20modeling%20-%20Hackernews%20Clone.pdf) to see our threat table.